Marissa Vasquez, Co-Chair

 Arcelia (Arcy) Magaña is a first generation college graduate, graduating from UC Berkeley in 2013 with a B.A. in Legal Studies and a B.A. in Classical Civilizations.
 Arcy was heavily involved in the Ch(x)icanx/ Latinx community at Cal through her participation in Latinx focused student organizations and her various leadership roles within the Chicana/Latino Student Development Office.

 Arcy was born to Mexican immigrant parents and raised in Escondido, California.
 She earned her law degree from California Western School of Law in Spring 2016 and passed the July 2016 California Bar Exam.
-Arcy is currently an associate attorney at the Law Offices of Thomas M. Diachenko, APC, where she practices employment law.
+Arcy is currently an associate attorney at the Jackson Lewis P.C., where she practices employment law.

 She loves dancing, hiking, and curling up with a good book.
 She is passionate about the academic advancement of Ch(x)icanxs/ Latinxs and is excited to connect with more San Diego Ch(x)icanx/ Latinx Cal alum who share that passion.

 Leticia Fierro graduated from UC Berkeley in 2007 with a B.A. in Social Work and Ethnic Studies, with a minor in Education.
 While at Cal, she was involved with the RAZA Recruitment and Retention Center as the Outreach Coordinator, and worked as a College Advisor in East Oakland.
 It was while at Cal that she discovered her passion for motivating and working with youth.
 She moved back to San Diego upon graduation, worked for a Teen Pregnancy Prevention Program.
 She applied was accepted into the School Counseling program at the University of San Diego.
 For the last 3 years she has worked as a School Counselor at Del Dios Middle School.